 In 2011, Black was nominated for both the Turner Prize and was a representative in Scotland at the Venice Biennale.
 Black's work has been the subject of solo exhibitions at a number of international venues such as Modern Art Oxford and Kunsthalle Nurnbeg, Germany.

-She uses mostly traditional art-making materials such as plaster, paint, paper and chalk in her work, along with a small amount of substances such as cosmetics and toiletries.
+Black uses mostly traditional art-making materials such as plaster, paint, paper and chalk in her work, along with a small amount of substances such as cosmetics and toiletries.
 Her sculptures are either 'almost' or 'only just' objects and skirt amongst the mediums of painting, performance art and installation, often contrasting large scale with a fragility of form.
+Karla utilizes and plays with the physical properties of a wide arrange of materials.
+These materials could range from house hold items such as hand soap and toothpaste, but also traditional supplies like plaster and cellophane.
+Black uses these materials in an aesthetically pleasing, yet raw and unformed way.
+Her pieces show plasters and lotions smeared on the exhibit floor along with chalk crushed in small piles placed on fabric.
 Although Black identifies as a sculptor, her use of everyday matter mixed with traditional art materials works to expand the parameters of sculpture.
 According to Black, her works exists and operates as "almost painting, almost installation, almost performance art."
 Artists who have influenced her work include Helen Frankenthaler, Karen Kilimnick, Lynda Benglis, Robert Smithson and Richard Tuttle.